kyma-project/lifecycle-manager/samples/template-operator/README.md

 _Note that this is very hard to properly protect against privilege escalation in single-cluster mode, which is one of the reasons we heavily discourage it for productive use_

-### Deploying a `ModuleTemplate` into the control-plane
+### Deploying a `ModuleTemplate` into the Control Plane

-Now run the command for creating the ModuleTemplate in the Cluster.
+Now run the command for creating the `ModuleTemplate` in the cluster.
-After this the module will be available for consumption based on the module name configured with the label `operator.kyma-project.io/module-name` on the ModuleTemplate.
+After this the module will be available for consumption based on the module name configured with the label `operator.kyma-project.io/module-name` on the `ModuleTemplate`.

 _WARNING: Depending on your setup against either a k3d cluster/registry, you will need to run the script in `hack/local-template.sh` before pushing the ModuleTemplate to have proper registry setup.
 (This is necessary for k3d clusters due to port-mapping issues in the cluster that the operators cannot reuse, please take a look at the [relevant issue for more details](https://github.com/kyma-project/module-manager/issues/136#issuecomment-1279542587))_